Breast-feeding nutrition: Tips for moms

 Could my diet cause my baby to be fussy or have an allergic reaction?

 If you suspect that something in your diet might be affecting your baby, avoid the food or drink for up to a week to see if it makes a difference in your baby's behavior.
-Consider eliminating food made from cow's milk, peanuts, soy, wheat, eggs or corn.
-Some breast-feeding women say that avoiding spicy or gassy foods, such as onions or cabbage, can help — but this hasn't been proved through research.
+Avoiding certain foods, such as garlic, onions or cabbage, might help.

 Remember, there's no need to go on a special diet while you're breast-feeding.
 Simply focus on making healthy choices — and you and your baby will reap the rewards.